oxidecomputer/humility/README.md

 ### Hubris-specific

-Humility is Hubris-specific:  it is not trying to be a generic *in situ* debugger, but rather specifically focused on debugging Hubris-based systems.
+Humility is Hubris-specific:  it is not trying to be a generic in situ debugger, but rather specifically focused on debugging Hubris-based systems.
 Humility is therefore willing to encode Hubris-specific concepts like archives and tasks.

 ### Microcontroller-specific

 Debuggers must cut through abstractions, which often requires knowledge of underlying implementation detail.
 For Humility, this means being willing to take advantage of microcontroller-specific debug facilities where applicable.
 While Hubris may make decisions in the name of greater portability, Humility will generally make decisions to maximize debuggability, even where these facilities are highly specific to a particular MCU.

 ### Device-specific

 Humility is unafraid to offer device-specific functionality where that functionality is useful for system debuggability.
-(For example, `humility i2c` functions as an I<sup>2</sup>C analyzer.)
-That said, all device interaction uses Hubris as a proxy to actually communicate with the devices themselves (e.g., via [HIF](https://github.com/oxidecomputer/hif));
-Humility does not seek to create second I/O path.
+(For example, `humility i2c` functions as an I2C analyzer.)
+That said, all device interaction uses Hubris as a proxy to actually communicate with the devices themselves (e.g., HIF); Humility does not seek to create second I/O path.

 ### Pragmatic